csirmaz-lit/Primus-Vittason/book.md

 One could argue that the hair is somehow permanently attached to the body while it remains easy to take off a shirt, but on closer inspection this difference looks less and less clear: hair cannot be permanently attached as it grows and is replaced and sometimes some fall out, and we have the boundary problem which makes it clear that the difference between their attachment is merely one of grade.

-In a similar fashion, the concept of the body can be extended to other humans whom we care about -– for example, accidents to our family and loved ones affect us similarly to accidents to ourselves, while we are much less affected by events occurring to unknown people.
+In a similar fashion, the concept of the body can be extended to other humans whom we care about — for example, accidents happening to family members and loved ones affect us similarly to accidents happening to ourselves, while we are much less affected by events occurring to unknown people.

 It therefore no longer seems very useful to talk about a hypothetical unified body; instead, we consider a collection of things, and say that we are defined by a fuzzy set of physical systems that affect our mental state if information about them reaches us.
 We will call this region of space our **Care**.
 Care may also include concepts and abstractions like nation and country, which shows that Care is a crucial component of one’s identity.